eratosthenesia/lispc/README.md

 ## An Example

-Suppose that you're writing a function that you'd like to write for several different types of vaariable types that use similar notation.
+Suppose that you're writing a function that you'd like to write for several different types of variable types that use similar notation.
 You can do this easily with the templates built into **LISP**/**c**:

     int foo_int(int x, int y) {
       return x + y * 2;